w3c/device-posture/README.md

 /*for a monitor scenario*/
 @media (device-posture: flat) and (orientation: portrait) { ... }
 ```
-### New JS object in `window.screen`: `posture`
+### New JS object in `window.navigator`: `devicePosture`

-The Window property screen returns a reference to the screen object associated with the window.
-It already houses a similar property [`orientation`](https://developer.mozilla.org/en-US/docs/Web/API/ScreenOrientation) that itself has a value for an [angle](https://w3c.github.io/screen-orientation/#idl-index).
+The Navigator property of Window [navigator](https://html.spec.whatwg.org/multipage/system-state.html#the-navigator-object) should host device capabilities and system states.

 #### Proposed Object
 ```javascript